spestushko/spestushko.github.io/index.md

 <img src="images/futureofcars.png?raw=true"/>
 With RC car from Amazon, I put together a simple circuit on a breadboard to connect Raspberry Pi and car’s DC motors.
 After that, I made the car to be drivable from a simple web client, with camera and ultrasonic sensor streaming data.
 Next iteration for the project was to make the car drive itself.
-I wrote a simple lane detection algorithm, then put a simple deep learning model in place that was learning from the camera feed.
+I wrote a lane detection algorithm, then put a Convolutional Neural Network in place that was learning from the camera feed.

 Tech stack:
 - python